📝 WAL Design — Write-Ahead Log¶

 When a new agent joins (or corruption triggers a full resync):

-The leader serves its entire off-heap state as a zip archive via GET /api/v2/memory/snapshot.
+The new agent requests a full state snapshot from a healthy leader via GET /api/v2/memory/snapshot.
+The leader serves its entire off-heap state as a zip archive.
 The new agent unpacks it, restoring all mmap partition files and WAL chunks.

 CRDT Merge Strategy¶